Blogs are the bread and butter of orthodox

 between articles.

-If you lose an internal subject matter expert who also happens to be blogging for you, you're
+subject matter expert who also happens to be blogging for you, you're

 screwed for a while.
 You can't expect their internal replacement to also be a blogger, which

 means you'll have to hire an external SME writer (and you'll need budget for that).
-So, it's

-a good idea to do a little research in advance in terms of names and prices so you won't
+So, it's a good idea to do a little research in advance in terms of names and prices so you won't

 have to spend unneeded time on this later.